-Data validations are not performed by the laboratory.
-However, Alpha does provide data review to assure the analytical documentation is provided and the analysis is carried out in accordance with the data user's project specifications so that future third-party data validations can be performed.
-Alpha maintains records sufficient to recreate each extraction and analytical event during a sample's progress throughout the laboratory.
-Records are assembled and kept in the client file or by the QA officer.
+Technical third-party data validation reviews are not performed by the laboratory.
+However, Alpha does perform a technical data review/verification to assure the supporting analytical documentation is correct and the analysis was carried out in accordance with the data user's project specifications so that future third-party data validation reviews may be performed.
+Records are maintained by Alpha in sufficient scientific detail to recreate each extraction and analytical event during a sample's progress throughout the laboratory.
+Physical or hard-copy data records are assembled and maintained in the client file folder and scanned as a permanent digital pdf file for future electronic storage and data retrieval.